 The strawberry hue is the star here—and yes, we fully support experimenting with color when you make the chop—but we also appreciate the flawless styling execution.
 The wispy bangs and face-framing pieces are on-point.

 The best layers blend in and aren't immediately noticeable.
 (We call it the no-layers layers look.)
 We love how subtly they're done here on this sleek, chin-grazing bob.

-Proof that you can't go wrong with tousled, touchable beach waves at any length.
+Proof that you can't go wrong with tousled, touchable beach waves at any length — shoulder and above.

 Classic Beach Waves

 You can't go wrong with beach waves (ever).
 But we have to admit there's something totally endearing about a middle-parted shoulder-length version (with sun-kissed ends, for a real surfer-girl touch).